ZJunBo/ZJunBo.github.io/_pages/about.md

 **Junbo Zhang**, Shifeng Xu, Jun Sun, Dinghua Ou, Xiaobo Wu, Mantao Wang

-we use an unsupervised adversarial domain adaptation method to train a neural network to close the gap between the source and target domains for unsupervised agricultural land extraction.
-The overall approach consists of two phases: inter-domain and intra-domain adaptation.
-In the inter-domain adaptation, we use a generative adversarial network (GAN) to reduce the inter-domain gap between the source domain (labeled dataset) and the target domain (unlabeled dataset).
-The transformer with robust long-range dependency modeling acts as the backbone of the generator.
-In addition, the multi-scale feature fusion (MSFF) module is designed in the generator to accommodate remote sensing datasets with different spatial resolutions.
-Further, we use an entropy-based approach to divide the target domain.
-The target domain is divided into two subdomains, easy split images and hard split images.
-By training against each other between the two subdomains, we reduce the intra-domain gap.
+We adopt unsupervised adversarial domain adaptation for agricultural land extraction.
+We use Transformer as the generator backbone with a multi-scale feature fusion module, reduce source-target domain gap via GAN, and minimize intra-domain differences by dividing the target domain with an entropy-based method, enabling accurate unsupervised extraction.

 </div></div>